leomrtns/leomrtns.github.io/_pages/about.md

 ---
 permalink: /about/
-title: "About"
+title: "About me"
 ---

-I am the Head of Phylogenomics at the [Quadram Institute Bioscience](https://quadram.ac.uk/) in Norwich, UK.
+I am the Head of Phylogenomics at the [Quadram Institute Bioscience](https://quadram.ac.uk/) (QIB) in Norwich, UK.
 There, I develop, implement, and streamline computational methods for the evolutionary analysis of microbial data sets.